RMeli/gnina-torch/README.md

 Training and inference modules try to follow the original [Caffe](https://caffe.berkeleyvision.org/) implementation of [gnina/scripts](https://github.com/gnina/scripts), however not all features are implemented.

-The folder `examples` include some complete examples for training and inference.
+The folder `examples` includes some complete examples for training and inference.

 ### Training